Quicksilver (Irish game show)

-Quicksilver was a television quiz show produced and broadcast in Ireland by RTÉ and hosted by Bunny Carr from 1965 to 1981.
+Quicksilver is a television quiz show produced and broadcast in Ireland by RTÉ and hosted by Bunny Carr from 1965 to 1981.
 The show was broadcast each week from a different Irish town, with a live audience.
 Competitors were selected from the audience by drawing numbered tickets, prompting many amusing exchanges as they competed for small monetary prizes by answering a series of trivia questions.
 Musical accompaniment was provided by organist Norman Metcalfe, who frequently provided musical hints to the answers.

 The centre-piece was a large board with 30 illuminated numbers that indicated remaining prizes.
 After the host read the question, the lights went out one-by-one (approximately one each second) until either the contestant gave the correct answer or seven lights went out.
 With each correct answer, each remaining light became worth an increasing amount of money – pre-decimalisation, the progression went 1 shilling, 2 shillings, 5 shillings, 10 shillings, £1, and £5; post-decimalisation, it went 5p, 10p, 20p, 50p, £1, and £5; towards the end of the run, the 5p level was removed (contestants correspondingly started with a 10p question) and a £10 level added after the £5 level.
 During the game, the contestant had two opportunities to call "Stop the lights!”, passing on the question and preventing the potential prize from decreasing further.

 When 13 lights remained, the host gave the contestant a bonus challenge from "Card #13."
 The challenge could take many forms, such as singing a verse from a favourite song, or answering all of the questions they had been asked during the game so far.
 If completed, the contestant won an extra cash prize regardless of the result of the game.